PrefectHQ/prefect/README.md

 ## Blog

-[The Prefect Blog](https://medium.com/the-prefect-blog) for updates an insights from the Prefect team.
+[The Prefect Blog](https://medium.com/the-prefect-blog) for updates and insights from the Prefect team.

 ## Contributing